WhitefangGreytail/go-amqp-reconnect/README.md

 ## Settings

 1. `rabbitmq.ReconnectDelay` determines time that app wait for new reconnect try, defaults to `time.Second * 3`
+2. `rabbitmq.MaxReconnectAttempts` determines the number of reconnects will be attempted after a closure before exiting, defaults to `28800`

 ## Examples